GFdevelop/python-mysql-example/README.md

 A small example to show how to use **mysql** in python.

-It's only a teaching challenge for a my friend and it use by default (hardcoded) the "test" database and the table "customers".
+It's only a teaching challenge for a my friend and it use by default (hardcoded) the "test" database and the "customers" table.

 ## Requirements